Amazon’s ‘Free Meek’ chronicles Meek Mill’s legal saga and the investigators who cracked the case

 In episode four of Free Meek, Mill’s cousins claim they heard a cop say “bingo” during their raid only to find $30,000 missing from their house.
 “That’s when he found the money,” said Ikeem Parker, Mill’s cousin.
 “He got what he came for.
 They were taking the money out of our pockets and putting it in their pockets.”
 However, former officer Reggie Graham remembered things differently.
 According to him, he saw Mill selling crack the day before, which gave him the search warrant he needed.
 Graham also says that Mill pointed his gun at the officers, which is why they tackled him.
 He somehow racked up 19 counts from the incident, and when the case went to trial, Graham was the only witness to testify for the prosecution, so everything hinged on his recollection.

-Mill was found guilty of seven out the 19 charges and sentenced to 11 to 23 months in jail and 10 years probation.
+Mill was found guilty of 7 out the 19 charges and sentenced to 11 to 23 months in jail and 10 years probation.

 But there were way too many holes and red flags for QRI to ignore: Graham claimed Mill had crack on him at the time, yet there was no evidence sent to a lab or presented in court.
 Graham claimed he pointed a gun at them, yet conventional wisdom would lead anyone to assume that if a black man pointed a gun at a police officer, said black man would be shot on sight.